 The Office of Student Services at the College of Medicine works to ensure that undergraduate medical students can realize their full potential as learners and individuals.
 Our services are provided on a confidential basis, and we offer a safe place for students to seek support when they have academic or personal issues.
-The Office of Career Advising and Mentorship (OCA&M) resides under the umbrella of Student Services.
+The Office of Career Advising and Mentorship (OCAM) resides under the umbrella of Student Services.

-The OCA&M provides career-planning supports, resources, and programming designed to help students in evaluating career options, choosing elective courses, and applying to residency programs.
-The OCA&M is built upon the AAMC's Career Planning Framework and the system ensures that students are made aware of the needs of the Canadian population through a variety of activities, settings, and resources including curricular and extra-curricular sessions, one-on-one confidential advising appointments, small group seminars, large events, and web resources. https://medicine.usask.ca/students/undergraduate/career.php
+The OCAM provides career-planning supports, resources, and programming designed to help students in evaluating career options, choosing elective courses, and applying to residency programs.
+The OCAM is built upon the AAMC's Career Planning Framework and the system ensures that students are made aware of the needs of the Canadian population through a variety of activities, settings, and resources including curricular and extra-curricular sessions, one-on-one confidential advising appointments, small group seminars, large events, and web resources.

-The OCA&M's mentorship programs are dedicated to enhancing, supporting, and growing the academic environment by establishing a culture of mentoring within the College of Medicine's undergraduate program. https://medicine.usask.ca/students/undergraduate/mentoring.php
+The OCAM's mentorship programs are dedicated to enhancing, supporting, and growing the academic environment by establishing a culture of mentoring within the College of Medicine's undergraduate program. https://medicine.usask.ca/students/undergraduate/mentoring.php